ministryofjustice/moj-frontend/docs/components/pagination/_how-to-use.md

 - the [GOV.UK pagination component](https://design-system.service.gov.uk/components/pagination/) (the 'pagination controls')
 - a results count

+The pagination controls will not show if there's only 1 page of results, but you can still set the results count to show.

 ### Using the pagination controls

 You can read [guidance on using the GOV.UK pagination component](https://design-system.service.gov.uk/components/pagination/) or 'pagination controls'.
 This is a part of this component.